aiforged/docs/docs/custom-service-code/basemodule/enums/documentstatus.md

 #### Processing

-Value: 8
+Value: `8`

+Description:
-Description: The document is busy being processed.
+The document is busy being processed.

 When to use:

 * Mark as in-flight during an automated processing pipeline.

-Tip:
+!!! tip

-* Use to prevent concurrent processing.
+    Use to prevent concurrent processing.

 ***

 #### Verification

-Value: 9
+Value: `9`

+Description:
-Description: The document requires human verification (pending).
+The document requires human verification (pending).

 When to use: